vraelian/Testing/meta/DATA_FLOW.md

     style L fill:#2a9d8f,stroke:#fff,stroke-width:2px
 Explanation of Intel Market Data Flow
-UI Render: When the 'Intel Market' tab is clicked, IntelMarketRenderer is called. [cite_start]It reads gameState.intelMarket for the current location and calls IntelService.calculateIntelPrice for each packet to get a dynamic price based on player credits.
+UI Render: When the 'Intel Market' tab is clicked, IntelMarketRenderer is called.
+It reads gameState.intelMarket for the current location and calls IntelService.calculateIntelPrice for each packet to get a dynamic price based on player credits.

-Player Purchase: Player clicks 'Purchase'. [cite_start]UIManager calls IntelService.purchaseIntel.
+Player Purchase: Player clicks 'Purchase'.
+UIManager calls IntelService.purchaseIntel.

-Transaction Logic: IntelService validates the purchase, deducts player.credits, sets the packet's isPurchased flag, and (most importantly) creates the gameState.activeIntelDeal object. [cite_start]This object "locks" the market.
+Transaction Logic: IntelService validates the purchase, deducts player.credits, sets the packet's isPurchased flag, and (most importantly) creates the gameState.activeIntelDeal object.
+This object "locks" the market.

-Market Override: The MarketService.getPrice function is modified to first check for an activeIntelDeal. [cite_start]If a deal matches the location and commodity, it returns the deal.overridePrice, bypassing all normal simulation logic.
+Market Override: The MarketService.getPrice function is modified to first check for an activeIntelDeal.
+If a deal matches the location and commodity, it returns the deal.overridePrice, bypassing all normal simulation logic.

-Expiration: The TimeService.pulse function checks daily if the activeIntelDeal has expired. [cite_start]If it has, it sets activeIntelDeal back to null, "unlocking" the Intel Market.
+Expiration: The TimeService.pulse function checks daily if the activeIntelDeal has expired.
+If it has, it sets activeIntelDeal back to null, "unlocking" the Intel Market.

 Detailed Flow Example: Market Simulation
 This diagram shows the data flow for the "Delayed Supply" economic model, which is triggered by a player trade and processed during the weekly simulation tick.